JeanLebrument/react-native-fabric-digits/README.md

 This package provide three classes: `DigitsAuthenticateMaanger`, `DigitsLoginButton` (optional) and `DigitsLogoutButton` (optional).

-You can simply use the login and logout buttons provided to trigger the `authentication` or `logout` flow as bellow:
+You can simply use the login and logout buttons provided to trigger the `authentication` or `logout` flows as bellow:

 ```javascript
 var Digits = require('react-native-fabric-digits');